 (i) Eligibility to Hold Posted Collateral; Custodians.
 Party A and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(1) Party A is not a Defaulting Party and [Party A’s Credit Support Provider] [Enron Corp.] has a Credit Rating and the lowest Credit Rating for [Party A’s Credit Support Provider] [Enron Corp.] is “BBB-” or higher by S&P or “Baa3” or higher by Moody’s.
+(1) Party A is not a Defaulting Party and [Party A’s Credit Support Provider] [Enron Corp.] has a Credit Rating and the lowest Credit Rating for [Party A’s Credit Support Provider] [Enron Corp.] is “BBB-” or higher by S&P[ or “Baa3” or higher by Moody’s].

 (2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction within the United States.

+[If Party A is not eligible to hold Posted Collateral pursuant to this Section, then it shall be considered a “Downgraded Party” (as defined in Paragraph 13(g)(ii)) and Posted Collateral shall be maintained in accordance with Paragraphs 13(g)(ii)(a) and 13(h)(iii).]

-Party B and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:
+[Party B and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(1) Party B is not a Defaulting Party and [[it] [its Credit Support Provider] has a Credit Rating and the lowest Credit Rating for [it] [its Credit Support Provider] is “___” or higher by S&P or “___” or higher by Moody’s] [a Material Adverse Change has not occurred with respect to Party B].
+(1) Party B is not a Defaulting Party and [[it] [its Credit Support Provider] has a Credit Rating and the lowest Credit Rating for [it] [its Credit Support Provider] is “___” or higher by S&P[ or “___” or higher by Moody’s] [a Material Adverse Change has not occurred with respect to Party B].

 (2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction in the United States.

-If a party is not eligible to hold Posted Collateral pursuant to this Section, then it shall be considered a “Downgraded Party” (as defined in Section 13(g)(ii)) and Posted Collateral shall be maintained in accordance with Sections 13(g)(ii) and 13(h)(iii).
+If a party is not eligible to hold Posted Collateral pursuant to this Section, then it shall be considered a “Downgraded Party” (as defined in Paragraph 13(g)(ii)) and Posted Collateral shall be maintained in accordance with Paragraphs 13(g)(ii) and 13(h)(iii).]

+[With respect to Party B, Posted Collateral shall be maintained in accordance with Paragraphs 13(g)(ii)(b) and 13(h)(iii) and the provisions of Paragraphs 6(b)(i), 6(b)(ii) and 6(c) shall be inapplicable with respect to Party B as the Secured Party.]

 (ii) Use of Posted Collateral.

-The provisions of Paragraph 6(c) will apply to the parties; provided, however, that if a party is not eligible to hold Posted Collateral pursuant to Section 13(g)(i) (such party shall be the “Downgraded Party” and the event that caused it to be ineligible to hold Posted Collateral shall be a “Credit Rating Event”), then:
+[The provisions of Paragraph 6(c) will apply to the parties][(a) The provisions of Paragraph 6(c) will apply to Party A only]; provided, however, that if [a party][Party A] is not eligible to hold Posted Collateral pursuant to Paragraph 13(g)(i) (such party shall be the “Downgraded Party” and the event that caused it to be ineligible to hold Posted Collateral shall be a “Credit Rating Event”), then:

 (1) the provisions of Paragraph 6(c) will not apply with respect to the Downgraded Party as the Secured Party; and